 Measure out red curry powder and black curry powder in a blending cup

 Pre grind black peppercorns and crush ginger garlic and cinnamon.

 Add all the ingredients into food processor and blend until you get a smooth paste with just enough water.
 I use one of my smoothie cups in Ninja high speed blender for blending.
 Heat half a cup of coconut oil on low flame and cook the seasoning base until aromatic and raw taste of the garlic disappears.
 Let the seasoning base cool down completely. pack them in an ice cube tray or in jars .

 Butter fried Pork Chops

 2 tablespoons of Black curry seasoning base

 Marinade pork in seasoning base for about an hour. longer the better.
 Add tablespoon of olive oil to coat.
 Heat the cast iron skillet up to smoke point.
-Sear the pork on both side 2 minutes per side (until color develops).
-Turn the heat to medium and add heaping tablespoon of butter on top of the pork per side and cook until done while basting in butter.
-There is no cap of how much butter you can add here, only your preference.
+Sear the pork on both sides 2 minutes per side (until color develops).
+Turn the heat to medium and add a heaping tablespoon of butter on top of the pork per side and cook until done while basting in butter.
+There is no cap on how much butter you can add here, only your preference.
 We are after the flavor.